zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 not be called.

+<a name="default_ready_handler"></a>
 ### The default *ready()* handler

-A component might be using other components, libraries and other dependencies. *zuix.js* tries to automatically detect used dependencies and start the component only when all of them have been loaded to prevent runtime errors when evaluating component's code that might reference one or more dependencies.
+A component might be using other components, libraries and other resources. *zuix.js* tries to automatically detect used dependencies and start the component only when all of them have been loaded, to prevent runtime errors when evaluating component's code that might reference one or more dependencies.

-It's anyway possible to add custom code logic to determine when to start the component, by implementing the `ready()` callback function, and that can be added to a scoped script to prevent errors from ahead of time evaluation of component's code.
+It's anyway possible to add custom code logic and set when to start the component, by implementing the `ready()` function, that can be added to a scoped script to prevent such runtime errors.

 When implemented, the `ready()` function, will simply return `false` if the conditions to start the component aren't there yet, for instance if an asynchronously loaded object, used in the code of the view's template, is null.